philip-pannenko/csp-595/README.md

 ### bin
 After a successful ant compile, the executable ouput appears here.
 You can effectively copy paste this directory into Tomcat.

-### formatter
-A batch file that will format your code according to the checkstyle provided.

-### reports
-Unit test and checkstyle reports will appear hear after a compile (for checkstyle)

 ### src
 All of the java related source code for this project.